Daniel-KM/Omeka-plugin-UniversalViewer/README.md

 Arguments may be "class", "style", "locale" and "config".
 All mechanisms share the same arguments and all of them are optional.

-If collections are organized hierarchically with the plugin [CollectionTree], it will be used to build manifests for collections.
+If collections are organized hierarchically with the plugin [Collection Tree], it will be used to build manifests for collections.

 The display of multiple records (items and/or collections) is supported: